-Overactive bladder syndrome (OAB) is diagnosed in women who suffer from urinary urgency, with or without urinary incontinence, who usually have frequency of urination during the day and throughout the night, says Dr. Kudish.
+Overactive bladder syndrome (OAB) is diagnosed in women who suffer from urinary urgency, with or without urinary incontinence, who usually have frequency of urination during the day and throughout the night, says Dr. Kow.

-She explained that your physician may start with simple first-line treatments like lifestyle and behavioral changes to try to improve OAB.
+He explained that your physician may start with simple first-line treatments like lifestyle and behavioral changes to try to improve OAB.
 These might include changing your fluid intake (type and amount), food habits, and voiding patterns, as well as pursuing bladder retraining and pelvic floor muscle exercises.

-If first line treatments dont help, second-line treatments typically involve medication.
+If first-line treatments don't help, second-line treatments typically involve medication.
 Finally, the third line treatments include Botox.

 How safe is it?

 Botox (Botulinum Toxin Type A) is a powerful drug that can temporarily paralyze muscles when it is locally injected.

 Botox bladder injections have been studied in multiple scientific trials since 2000, said Dr. Kow.
 The medication is safe and was approved by the FDA in 2013 for the indication of idiopathic overactive bladder disorder.
 When dosed appropriately, it is successful in up to 70 percent of women with OAB, slightly better than pharmacotherapy treatment.